mantalabs/validator-elector/README.md

 # validator-elector

-validator-elector helps run a highly available [Celo validator](https://docs.celo.org/getting-started/mainnet/running-a-validator-in-mainnet) on Kubernetes.
+validator-elector helps run a [Celo validator](https://docs.celo.org/getting-started/mainnet/running-a-validator-in-mainnet) on Kubernetes with automatic failover.
+You can use validator-elector to increase availability or enable rolling deployments.

 ## Usage